buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcTopologyResource/Functions/IfcPathHeadToTail.md

 # IfcPathHeadToTail

-This function returns TRUE if all edges of the input path are consecutive.
+This function returns TRUE if all edges of the input path are consecutive.<!-- end of definition -->

 { .extDef}
 > NOTE  Definition according to ISO/CD 10303-42:1992